Protein: Fish (Cod)

 Having had the pleasure of enjoying both British and Icelandic fish and chips, I have a hard time picking a winner in this modern Cod war.
 Both are delicious in their own right.
 For this recipe I am sticking with the British version which consists of a bit heavier batter compared to the tempura like Icelandic batter.
 Plus I can never say no to using beer in a recipe.

-Preparing the Beer Battered Cod
+Making Beer Battered Cod at Home

 Prepare the batter